matloff/TidyverseSkeptic/README.md

 > community can sustain multiple ways of programming.
 I think that it
 > can, but that's my opinion.

+I am indeed worried that R will split into two different "dialects.
-Peng's speculation may be correct if one views R strictly as a programming language.
-But R is a *statistical tool*.
+Though Peng's speculation may be correct if one views R strictly as a programming language, R is a *statistical tool*.
 As explained earlier in this document, Tidy is at odds with the most R statistical packages.
 Though packages like **broom** might be developed to bridge the gap in some specific instances, there obviously are far too many